onzfonz/comp227/src/content/5/en/part5a.md

 export default { login }
 ```

-The method for handling the login can be implemented as follows:
+The `handleLogin` function and the other parts of *App.js* can be changed as follows:

 ```js
 import loginService from './services/login' // highlight-line